 Unannotated references are treated as if they had a default annotation, using the NNEL (non-null except locals) rule described below.
-A user may choose a different rule for defaults using the @DefaultQualifier annotation; see Section 2.6.1.
+A user may choose a different rule for defaults using the @DefaultQualifier annotation; see Section 2.8.1.

-Here are three possible default rules you may wish to use (other rules are possible but are not as useful):
+Here are three possible default rules you may wish to use.
+Other rules are possible but are not as useful.

 - @Nullable: Unannotated types are regarded as possibly-null, or nullable.
-This default is backwardcompatible with Java, which permits any reference to be null.
+This default is backward-compatible with Java, which permits any reference to be null.
 You can activate this default by writing a @DefaultQualifier("checkers.nullness.quals.Nullable") annotation on a class or method declaration. - @NonNull: Unannotated types are treated as non-null.
-You can activate this default via the @DefaultQualifier("checkers.nullness.quals.NonNull") annotation. - Non-null except locals (NNEL): Unannotated types are treated @NonNull, as except that the unannotated raw type of a local variable is treated as @Nullable.
+You can activate this default via the @DefaultQualifier("checkers.nullness.quals.NonNull") annotation. - Non-null except locals (NNEL): Unannotated types are treated as @NonNull, except that the unannotated raw type of a local variable is treated as @Nullable.
 (Any generic arguments to a local variable still default to @NonNull.)
-You can activate this default via the @DefaultOualifier(value="checkers.nullness.guals.NonNull", locations={DefaultLocation.ALL_EXCEPT_LOCALS}) annotation.
+You can activate this default via the @DefaultQualifier(value="checkers.nullness.quals.NonNull", locations={DefaultLocation.ALL\EXCEPT\LOCALS}) annotation.

-The NNEL default leads to the smallest number of explicit annotations in your code [PAC $^+08$].
+The NNEL default leads to the smallest number of explicit annotations in your code [PAC+08].
 It is what we recommend.
 If you do not explicitly specify a different default, then NNEL is the default.